slashtechno/angad/content/blog/2024/boreal/index.md

 ## Day 0-1
 {{<collapse summary="Traveling to Vancouver and meeting others">}}
-I flew to Vancouver along with one of my friends (who was also accepted) to Vancouver one day prior to the opening ceremony.
-The next day, along with the other attendees, who reached one day prior, we went to Jericho Beach and got to meet the others who were arriving.
+Along with one of my friends (who was also accepted), I flew to Vancouver one day prior to the planned date for the opening ceremony.
+The next day, along with the other attendees (who reached one day prior), we went to Jericho Beach and got to meet the others who were arriving.
 I also got to meet some cool people, such as [Panos](https://pakou.dev/), one of two attendees from Greece, seen here trying to pet a rabbit.
 The beach provided a great view of the Vancouver skyline which looked particularly looked beautiful as darkness fell.
 Overnight, we stayed in HI Vancouver Jericho Beach hostel.
 Not before trying to take a selfie with a 2000+ lumen flashlight.
 {{</ collapse >}}
 {{< figure src="jericho-beach-rabbit.jpg" caption="Panos trying to pet a rabbit" >}}